coralinebest/Model-Agnostic-Methods/README.md

 # Machine Learning: Interpretability Methods

 ## Overview
 This document explores the interpretability of machine learning models, focusing on the methods of Partial Dependence Plot (PDP) and Individual Conditional Expectation (ICE).
-The empirical example involves predicting loan repayment using a random forest model, known for its limited interpretability.
+The empirical example involves predicting loan repayment using a random forest model in R.

 ## Presentation of the Application